Past Annual Poetry Contests

 Split This Rock subscribes to the Council of Literary Magazines and Presses Contest Code of Ethics.

-To browse the contes results, click on a year below or scroll down the page to view the winning poems for 2016-2008.
+To browse the contest results, click on a year below or scroll down the page to view the winning poems for 2016-2008.
+Visit the 2018 contest page to review last year's results.
 All prize winning poems are available to read in The Quarry: A Social Justice Poetry Database,

 Judge - Rigoberto González